The journal is the book of first entry.

 These days bookkeepers enter transactions on the computer using an accounting program.

 Our recording in the journal is also called a journal or a journal entry.

 Does this look at all familiar?
-It should – we have been doing this throughout the previous section on
+It should – we have been doing these basic accounting journal entries throughout the previous section on double-entry accounting.

 Journals are simply debits and credits in chronological (date) order.